 Humidity control is critical to limiting dampness and the costly issues that result from it.
 A facility's commercial HVAC mechanical system must be designed with enough dehumidification power to remove the following: condensation, external humidity brought in by ventilating internal sources of added humidity such as cooking or hot water washing, and infiltration through building envelope damage.

-To achieve workplace humidity control, commercial air conditioning systems should include dedicated dehumidification equipment, which is able to operate independent of cooling cycles.
+To achieve workplace humidity control, commercial air conditioning systems should include dedicated dehumidification equipment, which is able to operate independently of cooling cycles.
 Ventilation dehumidification units can be implemented to remove moisture from makeup air, preventing humidity increases with air change.
 Exhaust systems are useful in facilities with processes that produce moisture to eliminate humidity gain.

 Humidity Control Systems for Atlanta Workplaces

 Estes Commercial helps Atlanta area business owners manage building humidity levels to create healthier, more comfortable indoor environments for their workforce while protecting the buildings themselves from costly moisture damage.
-Contact us today to consult our heating, cooling and indoor air quality experts regarding workplace humidification services to maintain a healthy environment for your workers.
+Contact us today to consult our heating, cooling, and indoor air quality experts regarding workplace humidification services to maintain a healthy environment for your workers.